lily-personal/bobathon/Lab2/Java-modernization.md

 To add a Jira Ticket go to the following board - https://ce-squad-7.atlassian.net/jira/software/projects/SCRUM/boards/1

-Click on '+Create' on either the top of the board or on the bottom of the "TO-DO" list
+4.1 Click on '+Create' on either the top of the board or on the bottom of the "TO-DO" list

 ![jira_create](./screenshots/jira_create.png)

-Start by adding the following title to the ticket and press "Enter".
+4.2 Fill in the Summary, Description and press "Enter" or "Create".

 `Summary`:
 ```
 Modernize the Pharmacy App from Java 8 / WebSphere Liberty to Java 21 / Liberty with Jakarta EE 8 and Struts 2
 ```

-Once you see the ticket, click on it and add the following to the description section.

 `Description`:
 ```text